SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.fr.md

   {{< code-panel language="javascript" >}}
 // We don't have a JavaScript code sample yet -  Help us out and raise a PR
   {{< / code-panel >}}
+  {{< code-panel language="kotlin" >}}
+// The exists() method from UnicornConfirmationPage will take the Sparkles
+// object--a specification of the attributes you want to see, and compare
+// them with the fields on the page.
+//CHECK Boris
+assertTrue("Sparkles should have been created, with all attributes intact", unicornConfirmationPage.exists(sparkles))
+  {{< / code-panel >}}
 {{< / code-tab >}}

-Note that the tester still hasn't done anything but talk about unicorns in this code– no buttons, no locators, no browser controls.
+Note that the tester still has not done anything but talk about unicorns in this code– no buttons, no locators, no browser controls.
 This method of _modelling_ the application allows you to keep these test-level commands in place and unchanging,